 Rainbow Mountain was on the route of the Ausangate Trek, where travelers used to stop by and take pictures, is not until after 2010, when Facebook posting and Instagram posts became popular, that travelers started to share their photographs and slowly captured the eyes of many travelers.
 Today, this Mountain is so famous that every day arrives, thousands of visitors.

 To get to Rainbow Mountain from Cusco, you need to follow south through the highway to Puno for about 2 hours and then continue through a dirt route to Rainbow Mounatin for about 1.5 hours to the trailhead.
 There is two way to get to Rainbow Mountain from the Cusco – Puno highway:

 Cusco – Checccupe – Pitumarca – Rainbow Mountain:

-The original route to Rainbow Mountain was the only route to access Rainbow Mountain, take almost 4 hours to get from Cusco to the trailhead.
-Nowadays, this trail is used by few tour operators due to the long drive.
+The original route to Rainbow Mountain was the only route to access Rainbow Mountain; take almost 4 hours to get from Cusco to the trailhead.
+Nowadays, this trail is used by a few tour operators due to the long drive.

 Cusco – Cusipata – Chillihuani – Rainbow Mountain:

 The new and easiest access to Rainbow Mountains takes around 3 hours to arrive at the trailhead, and the hike also is easier with a gradual inclination.